First, what is your definition of a good leader?

 Leaders would be wise to know themselves well and honestly.

-If a leader has an innate trait that gives them an advantage, they should use it wisely.
+If leaders have an innate trait that gives them an advantage, they should use it wisely.
 And if it imposes a disadvantage, they should learn how to overcome it.

 All human beings have a social nature with many “instinctive” qualities that vary between people.

-Some of those qualities may be advantageous or disadvantageous to motivate others or communicate appropriately.
+Some of those qualities may be advantageous or disadvantageous in motivating others or communicating appropriately.

 Someone diagnosed with mild ASD, for instance, might have an inherent disadvantage but can still become an excellent leader.